 Working draft.
-Re-publication planned for fall of 2016 (please do not circulate url until finalized).
+Re-publication planned for 9/2017 (please do not circulate url until finalized).

 For generations, starting or operating a small business has been a means by which families have gained freedom and improved their economic well-being while America built a vibrant middle class.
 Independent businesses play a critical role in: